The C2 Method

 The engineer who understood why a valve was specified that way has moved on by the time the commissioning team asks about it.
 The procurement team that negotiated the contract doesn't know what the construction team is discovering on site.
 The safety plan written at the start hasn't been updated since.

 With C2Improve, that doesn't happen.
 It's the same core team throughout.
 The person who wrote the URS is still there at IQ.
 The engineer who designed the CIP system is on-site during SAT.
-That continuity isn't a nice-to-have — it's how you actually get to handover without surprises.
+That continuity isn't a nice-to-have but how you get to handover without surprises.

 ⚖️